Holiday houses in Albuquerque

 Just a short walk of Albuquerque’s main attractions, the casita offers comfort & convenience as well as a pleasant and whimsical vibe that will help you relax and feel at home during your stay.
 You will be just a few blocks from Old Town Plaza, Natural History Museum, Albuquerque Museum, Explora Science Center, Children's Museum, Tiguex Park, Indian Pueblo Cultural Center, Botanical Garden, BioPark, Aquarium, Zoo, Sawmill District as well as several cafes, restaurants and shops.

-This bright and peaceful home was restored to its original and magical charm.
-Boasting top of the line appliances, a fully stocked kitchen, fresh organic cotton bedding, a private office and a thoughtfully designed interior with tranquility in mind to make you feel right at home.
-Located in Altura Park, one of the most desired neighborhoods in Albuquerque, you're central to everything our beautiful city has to offer.
-Walking distance to Whole Foods and parks.
+You'll enjoy a stylish and design centered experience at this centrally-located, bright and peaceful home.
+You'll feel Casa Encanto's magical charm that has top of the line appliances, fresh organic cotton bedding, a private office and a thoughtfully designed interior with tranquility in mind to make you feel right at home.
+Located in a cute neighborhood, central to everything our beautiful city has to offer and 5 minutes from the hip Nob Hill main street.

 Popular amenities for Albuquerque holiday rentals